Business Analysis Definition - Invensis Learning

 • Making correct business decisions

-Now that we have learned different business analysis definitions, let us explore various business analysis techniques that organizations are currently using.
+Now that we have learned different definitions of business analysis let us explore various business analysis techniques that organizations are currently using.

 Common Business Analysis Techniques